Lemon Dill Chicken

 Happy cooking, happy thriving, and enjoy the recipe (below)!

 P.S.
-Need more thyroid-friendly recipe inspiration?
+Want more recipes like this?
 I’ve got you covered.
-My Thyroid-friendly Everyday eCookbook features over 50 quick and easy, thyroid-friendly recipes your whole family will love.
+My Thyroid-friendly Everyday eCookbook features over 50 quick and easy recipes your whole family will love.
 To take a peek at what’s inside, CLICK HERE.

 - Quinoa Tabbouleh